TheInstituteOfCode/Tiff-test/_posts/2018-05-11-the-most-instagrammable-places-to-stay-in-bali.md

 ### My experience:

 Hideout is possibly the most Instagrammed villa in all of Bali and is booked for about 12 months solid.
-With it’s triangular windowed bedroom and it’s location beside a stream amongst the trees, Hideout definitely deserves a mention on this list, HOWEVER, unless you want to wait for a cancellation, you are better off booking in newly established Lightroom which is Hideouts latest design and comes at half the price!
+With it’s triangular windowed bedroom and it’s location beside a stream amongst the trees, Hideout definitely deserves a mention on this list, HOWEVER, unless you want to wait for a cancellation, you are better off booking in newly established Lightroom which is Hideouts latest design and comes at half the price\!
 Unfortunately I was unwell at the time of my reservation and was not able to make it out to stay at the Lightroom, however I still wanted to include it in my blog as I was really excited to stay there and still believe it to be extremely photographic.&nbsp;

 ## Mundok Moding Plantation